What Really Matters In The Times We Live In

 While many get excited with visible flames from muzzles, note that these pictures below are in daylight,

-with factory 5.7x28 ammo - imagine what the blinding flash would be like in low or no light conditions.
+with factory 5.7x28 ammo.
+Imagine what the blinding flash would be in low light or no light conditions.

 How does that characteristic get omitted from enthusaistic claims that this handgun-cartridge combo